flyfreeflylow/algorand_transaction_export/README.md

 ## Acknowledgement

-This project was derived from this project, but now shares almost nothing in common with it: https://github.com/TeneoPython01/algorand_txn_csv_exporter
+This project was derived from the project linked below, but was almost completely re-written: https://github.com/TeneoPython01/algorand_txn_csv_exporter